MadisonMHillyard/EECS_410/README.md

 ### MainActivity.java

-Controls the UI and instantiates the other functionality.
+- Controls the UI and instantiates the other functionality.

+### GeofenceBroadcastReceiver.java

+- BroadcastReceiver for the GeoFence transition Updates

+### ui

+#### GeofenceViewModel.java

+- ViewModel for the GeofenceFragment

+#### GeofenceFragment.java

+- Fragment that handles all GeoFence Page actions

+#### HomeViewModel.java

+- ViewModel for the HomeFragment

+#### HomeFragment.java

+- Fragment that handles all Home Page actions

+#### ReminderViewModel.java

+- ViewModel for the ReminderFragment

+#### ReminderFragment.java

+- Fragment that handles all Reminder Page actions

+#### GeoFenceListener.java

+- Interface to enable Location updates in Fragment

+### GeofenceBroadcastReceiver.java

+- BroadcastReceiver for the GeoFence transition Updates

+### Room database

+### Tracker.java
+- Tracker Entity

-### MusicManager.java
+### TrackerDoa.java

-Manages the Music Connection to Spotify
+- Tracker Data Access Object

-### SensorFilter.java
+### TrackerRepository.java

-Filters the Accelorometer Sensor Data
+- Tracker Repository

-### StepDetector.java
+### TrackerRoomDatabase.java

-Main Step Detection Class.
-Contains a Step Listener and updates computed acceleration
+- Tracker Database

-### Steplistener.java
+### TrackerViewModel.java

-Listener Interface
+- Tracker View Model

 # Compilation and Dependencies

 All dependencies are noted in the app level gradle file.

-Please note this application uses and depends on Spotify's Android SDK and Google Map's SDK